 This holiday season marks 10 years of living in France for me and there are certain aspects of life here that I absolutely adore.
 Life feels comfortable here at this point.
-I have Tom, Dagny, a house, a job.
+I have Tom, a house, a job.
 But as I look back, let me share some of the best parts of living in France as an American.
 These aspects below pop up time and time again and are worth repeating!
 They’re all things that I never would have experienced if I had stayed in New York City and I’ll be forever grateful.

 1. The food scene.
 Oh la la, let’s talk French cuisine.
 I love so much of the food itself not to mention the market culture and eating out at restaurants that serve local and lovingly prepared cuisine.
 France has some of the best food in the world and even casual restaurants serve up delicious, praise-worthy meals.
 Discovering the food scene in France has been one of the delights of living here.
 Don’t even get me started on the bread and cheese!

 Regarding market culture, I’ve gotten to know certain types of produce I wasn’t too familiar with back home.
 Things like leeks and endives are more popular here, so I’ve learned new ways to prepare them.
 Even the strawberry varieties are smaller and more flavorful than ones from back home!

 2. Vet care.
 My dog Dagny is my life and knowing she is taken care of is incredibly important to me.
 Not only is French vet care affordable (when compared to American vet costs, that is), but the care she has received has been top notch.
 That includes her own vet team locally, emergency vets when we’ve had mishaps while on the road, and specialist practices.

 I find French veterinary care to be very community oriented, hands on, patient and just excellent.
 That’s not to say that you won’t find an incompetent vet in France, but I want to share that our experience overall has been positive.

 UPDATE: Dagny sadly passed away March 5, 2022.